Entebbe in race against time as passenger traffic overruns capacity

 In Summary

 The news is both good and bad.
-International air passenger traffic through Entebbe is surging like never before.
+International passenger traffic through Entebbe is surging like never before.
 The downside is that this is likely to lead to congestion in the passenger terminal during peak time.

 Although currently undergoing expansion, Entebbe is in a race against time.
 According to Uganda Civil Aviation Director General Fred Bamwesigye passenger traffic reached 171,990 during March, with a split of 80,719 inbound and 91,271outbound.
 That translated into 545,556 two-way passengers during the first quarter of 2024, or 35.5pc growth over the 402,374 that passed through during Q1, 2023.
-If the trend holds, the passenger terminal with a design capacity of 2 million passenger per year, will be out of headroom before the end of 2024.
+If the trend holds, the passenger terminal with a design capacity for 2 million passenger per year, will be out of headroom before the end of 2024.

 Built during the early 1970’s, Entebbe International Airport has undergone several upgrades to cope with growing passenger numbers.
 Initially designed for 1 million passengers a year and a 3655 metre-long runway capable of 160,000 aircraft movements a year or 438 flights daily; Entebbe’s growth trajectory was interrupted by decades of political and economic instability that almost wiped-out Uganda’s tourism sector.